greylore-d20/foundryvtt-pathfinder1/README.md

 If you wish to manually install the system, you must clone or extract it into the `Data/systems/pf1` folder.
 You may do this by downloading a zip archive from the [Releases Page](https://gitlab.com/foundryvtt_pathfinder1e/foundryvtt-pathfinder1/-/releases).

+## User Documentation

+Most documentation is available in [the wiki](https://gitlab.com/foundryvtt_pathfinder1e/foundryvtt-pathfinder1/-/wikis/home), including _FAQ_, copy of the in-game help browser content, and some others.

 ## Building

 1. Clone or download this repository.